johnatas-x/grumphp-phpdd/README.md

 # Description

-This repository adds a task for GrumPHP that launchs [PhpDeprecationDetector](https://github.com/wapmorgan/PhpDeprecationDetector).
+This repository adds a task for GrumPHP that launches [PhpDeprecationDetector](https://github.com/wapmorgan/PhpDeprecationDetector).
 During a commit check for deprecated functionality.
 If a deprecated functionality is detected, it won't pass.